Titers vs. Repeat Vaccinations: A Thoughtful Guide for Pet Parents

 What Is a Vaccine Titer?

-A titer (antibody titer test) is a blood test that measures antibodies in your pet’s bloodstream to determine whether they likely still have immune protection from a previous vaccination or exposure.
+A titer (antibody titer test) is a blood test that measures antibodies in your pet’s bloodstream to determine whether they likely still have immune protection from internal antibodies already present in the body.

 It is a simple blood draw sent to a laboratory.
-The results help guide the conversation: Does my pet need another vaccine right now — or do they still have protective immunity?
+The results help guide the conversation: Does your pet have sufficient internal immunity — or could their system benefit from additional support?

 How Titers Work (Immune Memory Explained)